Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## What option should I use?
 ### Not passing SafetyNet
-If you can't pass the CTS profile check of the SafetyNet check there are two features of the module that have the potential to help.
+If you can't pass the CTS profile check of the SafetyNet check there are a few things that you might have to do.

 If you are using a custom ROM (or have a stock ROM on a device that isn't certified by Google) you most likely need to change the device fingerprint to one that has been Google certified.
 Use the "[Edit device fingerprint"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#spoofing-devices-fingerprint-to-pass-the-ctsprofile-check) feature.